nikhilbagul/Pong---Clone/README.md

 # Pong - Unity Clone
 <p>Tribute to Atari Pong
-<br>A clone of the original game developed using Unity and scripted in C#.</p>
+<br>A clone of the original game developed using Unity and scripted in C#</p>

-#Unity version: 5.3.3f1
+# Unity version: 5.3.3f1
 <p></p>

-#How to Run the game on Client
+# How to Run the game on Client
 <ul>
 <li>Download/Clone the repository</li>
 <li>Download and install Unity from the <a href = "https://unity3d.com/get-unity" target = "_blank">official Unity website</a></li>